maanasvi999/TemperatureConverterTool/README.md

 # Temperature Converter Tool

-This is a Java application designed to convert temperature from Celsius to Fahrenheit and vice-versa.
+This is a Java application designed using JavaFX to convert temperature from Celsius to Fahrenheit and vice-versa.
 Simply download the .jar file to run the application on your device.